NCFE (charity)

-NCFE (formerly the Northern Council for Further Education) is an awarding organisation and registered educational charity providing qualifications in England, Wales and Northern Ireland, in the United Kingdom.
+NCFE (formerly the Northern Council for Further Education) is an awarding organisation and registered educational charity providing qualifications in England, Wales and Northern Ireland.
 NCFE is regulated by Ofqual in England, and recognised by Qualifications Wales and the Council for the Curriculum, Examinations & Assessment in Northern Ireland.

 Working in vocational and technical learning, NCFE is responsible for the design, development and certification of a broad range of qualifications and awards that are nationally recognised.
 The qualifications NCFE provides range from Entry Level up to Level 7 and span a wide range of sector specialisms.
 NCFE is also a registered end-point assessment organisation (EPAO), whilst also providing pre- and on-programme support for apprenticeships.

 History

 The Northern Union of Mechanics' Institutes (NUMI), NCFE's founding organisation, was established in 1848.
 NUMI's first report proclaimed its objective to "become a centre from whence the elements of knowledge and civilisation shall go on with an unceasing progress, conferring intellectual, scientific and moral blessings throughout the length and breadth of the Northern Counties."

 In 1920, NUMI was succeeded by the Northern Counties Technical Examinations Council (NCTEC) and, for the following 61 years, was responsible for providing examinations and certifications to schools and technical colleges, where it was backed by 9 northern local education authorities.

 In 1981, the NCTEC combined with the Northern Advisory Council for Further Education (NACFE), and became the Northern Council for Further Education.

 In the 1990s, the education sector became independent from the government and NCFE became a national company, and thus were no longer known as the Northern Council for Further Education, but simply as the standalone NCFE.

 Over the past decade, NCFE has acquired brands including CACHE and Skills Forward that have now been integrated into NCFE, strengthening the organisation's offer in healthcare, early years and skills diagnostics and assessment.
 NCFE has also invested in Campaign for Learning, a charity committed to the development of family and lifelong learning.